 - Submit your application for a Possession and Acquisition Licence to the RCMP with an $80 fee and a professional photo.

-- Wait for police to run background checks, reference checks and to contact your partner or spouse.
+- Wait for police to run background checks, reference checks and get approval from your partner or spouse.
 If you pass all those, you should get a licence card.
 This typically takes about 2 months.

 - Then pass daily background checks to keep the licence.

 - Renew the licence card every 5 years for $80.
 The police can confiscate all your guns and put you in prison if you don’t renew on time.